LKpW100 leather flying helmet, Swiss modified

 Shortly prior to WWII the Swiss Air Force (formerly known as the Schweizer Fliegertruppe) was able to sign contracts for the purchase of modern aircraft from Germany and France.

-The arrival of Bücker Bü 131 Jungmann, Bü 133 Jungmeister, Messerschmitt Bf 108 Taifun, Bf 109D "Dora", Bf 109E "Emil", Junkers Ju 52 "Flying Classroom" and Morane Saulnier M.S.406C aircraft obviously included the respective equipment, like (radio) flying helmets and oxygen masks for pilots and aircrew.
+The arrival of Bücker Bü 131 Jungmann, Bü 133 Jungmeister, Messerschmitt Bf 108 Taifun, Bf 109D "Dora", Bf 109E "Emil", Junkers Ju 52 (later referred to by the Swiss also as "Flying Classroom") and Morane Saulnier M.S.406C aircraft obviously included the respective equipment, like (radio) flying helmets and oxygen masks for pilots and aircrew.

 Some of the aircraft types were subsequently produced (and further developed) under license and operated in Switzerland well into the 1950s, thus such equipment saw many official and personal modifications.
 This is especially the case with flying helmets worn and kept by pilots starting their career while flying Moranes, C-36's and Me 109's, and then passing on via AT-16's and P-51's to D.H.
 110 Vampire and D.H.
 112 Venom jets, the first versions of which were not equipped with ejection seats.

 With many foreign aircraft interned or crashed in Switzerland between 1939 and 1945, even more sophisticated and also exotic equipment could be "inherited" and evaluated.

 After WWII, when American (P-51D/K Mustang, AT-16) and British (D.H.
 Mosquito, D.H.110 Vampire) aircraft started to be included in the Fliegertruppe's inventory, the array and mix of original and modified flying equipment became such, that it is impossible to provide complete officially documented information.